 2. And the street food

-Although it is not from Bologna, but from other cities in the same region, you cannot come here without trying piadina.
+Although it is not from Bologna, but from other cities in the same region, you you shall try piadina.
 This round flatbread is generally filled with local cold cuts, but in the most creative ones you can also find meat and fish.

 3. The medieval heart